-Perched out on Cunningham Pier, Wah Bah is an offshoot to the popular Asian restaurant Wah Wah Gee Geelong.
+Perched out on Cunningham Pier, Wah Bah is an offshoot of the popular Asian restaurant Wah Wah Gee Geelong.

 Cheeky, loud and boisterous it has stunning views and sensational vibes.
 The central bar has a communal feel that encourages visitors to stay for a while.